-- (a) The meeting will be co-chaired.
+- (a) The OHS Committee will have a worker co-chair and an employer co-chair, and the employer co-chair will be selected by the employer representatives, and the worker co-chair will be selected by the worker representatives.
 A senior member of management with decision-making authority will be a permanent member of the Committee.
-Management will guarantee policy statements, funding, access to health and safety information and on-the-job health and safety training. - (b) Recommendations on all areas of health and safety shall be acted upon by the Committee. - (c) An employee shall be paid at the applicable rate of pay for all time spent at meetings and meetings will be held during regular working hours, allowing sufficient time to complete the business of the meeting.
-If there is insufficient time to complete the meeting it shall be continued the following working day. - (d) Minutes of all meetings will be kept and copies distributed to all union/management bulletin boards within five days after the meeting.
-Both Co-Chairpersons will sign the minutes unless there is a dispute over the contents of the minutes in which case the dissenting Co-Chairperson will indicate in writing the disagreement. - (e) Minutes of all meetings will be distributed to WorkSafeBC and to the Union's area office and Headquarters. - (f) The duties of the Committee shall include but not be limited to the following: - (1) hold meetings once a month or more often if requested by either Co-Chairperson; - (2) receive and settle employees' complaints; - (3) maintain records of the complaints presented; - (4) examine the reports concerning the conditions within the workplace and the reports on the safety officers' directives; - (5) cooperate with Professional Health Services; - (6) establish and support educational programs dealing with health and safety; - (7) participate in investigations and inspections relating to health and safety;
+Management will guarantee policy statements, funding, access to health and safety information and on-the-job health and safety training. - (b) Recommendations on all areas of health and safety shall be acted upon by the OHS Committee. - (c) An employee shall be paid at the applicable rate of pay for all time spent at meetings and meetings will be held during regular working hours, allowing sufficient time to complete the business of the meeting.
+If there is insufficient time to complete the meeting it shall be continued the following working day. - (d) Minutes of all meetings will be kept and copies distributed to the OHS Committee bulletin boards and JIBC intranet within five days after the meeting.
+Both Co-Chairpersons will sign the minutes unless there is a dispute over the contents of the minutes in which case the dissenting Co-Chairperson will indicate in writing the disagreement. - (e) Minutes of all meetings will be distributed to members of the OHS Committee, the Union's OHS staff representative and to the Senior Manager, Health Safety and Emergency Management. - (f) The OHS Committee will carry out all the functions and duties as per Part 2, Division 5, Section 36 of the Workers Compensation Act, including but not limited to the following: - (1) hold meetings once a month or more often if requested by either Co-Chairperson; - (2) Identify situations that may be unhealthy or unsafe for workers and advise on effective systems for responding to those situations; - (3) consider and expeditiously deal with complaints relating to the health and safety of workers; - (4) consult with workers and the Employer on issues related to occupational health and safety and occupational environment; - (5) make recommendations to the Employer and the workers for the improvement of the occupational health and safety and occupational environment of workers; - (6) maintain records of the complaints presented; - (7) examine the reports concerning the conditions within the workplace and the reports on the safety officers' directives; - (8) cooperate with Professional Health Services; - (9) establish and support educational programs dealing with health and safety; - (10) participate in investigations and inspections relating to health and safety;